pgp/XFiles/README.md

 ### Demos
 Usage demos are available [here](https://github.com/pgp/XFilesDemos).

-### Building from source
+## Building
-## Prerequisites
+### Prerequisites

 1. Windows, Linux or MacOS with git preinstalled;
-1. [Android Studio 3.4+](https://developer.android.com/studio/index.html) with CMake and NDK plugins (it is recommended to install them from SDK Manager BEFORE importing the project).
+1. [Android Studio 4.1+](https://developer.android.com/studio/index.html) with CMake and NDK plugins (it is recommended to install them from SDK Manager BEFORE importing the project).

 ### Build instructions